vlaufoo/MatrixMult/README.md

 ![Cuda_time_vs_model.png](https://github.com/vlaufoo/MatrixMult/blob/master/CUDA_time_vs_model.png?raw=true)

 The algorithm used in the kernel is essentially identical to the one used in the optimized CPU operation and the degree to which the task was parallelized is comparable too.
-The speed increase, of an order of magnitude, was mainly given by the use of faster memory, and a better allocation of it.
+The speed increase, which grew linearly with matrix size, was primarily due to the use of faster memory and its improved allocation.

 # Compilation
 The log program used for this experiment is compilable through the `main_old` make target, and can then be run, giving the intended 7 arguments: